Marco-Congedo/PosDefManifold.jl/docs/src/MainModule.md

  which is the type expected in all functions taking an `ℍVector type` as argument.

  Other functions act on generic matrices (of type [Matrix](https://docs.julialang.org/en/v1/base/arrays/#Base.Matrix)).
- To those functions you can pass any matrix.
+This is seen by Julia as `Array{T,2} where T`.
- However, keep in mind that the functions writing on the argument matrix such as [`normalizeCol!`](@ref) will give an error if you pass an `Hermitian` matrix, since Julia does not allow writing on non-diagonal elements of those matrices.
+ Keep in mind that the functions writing on the argument matrix such as [`normalizeCol!`](@ref) will give an error if you pass an `Hermitian` matrix, since Julia does not allow writing on non-diagonal elements of those matrices.
  In this case typecast it in another object using the `Matrix` type;